 Dryness of the Lips

-If the lips become dry from breathing through the mouth, coat them with Vaseline or Aquaphor.
-But under all circumstances, avoid ALL moisturizers within an inch or so of the splint tape.
+If your lips become dry from breathing through your mouth, coat them with Vaseline or Aquaphor.
+But under any circumstances, avoid ALL moisturizers within an inch or so of the splint tape.
 This may cause premature loosening of the tape and destabilization of the rhinoplasty.

-Generally, the body temperature rises a bit after surgery, but not normally much above 100°.
-This rise results from becoming mildly dehydrated from not drinking enough water.
+Generally the body temperature rises a bit after surgery, but not normally much above 100°.
+This rise results from becoming mildly dehydrated due to not drinking enough water.
 Patients will often think they have an increased temperature because they feel warm.
-If concerned, use a thermometer.
-Report any persistent temperature above 100°.
+If concerned, use a thermometer and report any persistent temperature above 100°.

-It is not unusual after a person has an anesthetic or any type of operation for him or her to feel weak, have palpitations, break out in “cold sweats” or get dizzy.
+It’s not unusual after a person has an anesthetic or any type of operation for him or her to feel weak, have palpitations, break out in cold sweats, or get dizzy.
 This gradually clears up in a few days without medication.
-It is best relieved by promptly lying flat on your back for several minutes.
-Call us if it persists or worries you.
+It’s best relieved by promptly lying flat on your back for several minutes.
+Call us if it persists or concerns you.

 Returning To Work Or School

-The average patient is able to return to school the day after the bandages are removed; that is, eight days following surgery.
+The average patient is able to return to work or school the day after the bandages are removed—that is, eight days following surgery.
 However, that is entirely up to you.
-If you do not mind returning with the splint on your nose, and you do not have to physically exert yourself, you may go back to work or school within three days of surgery.
+If you don’t mind returning with the splint on your nose and you’re not required to physically exert yourself, you can go back to work or school within three days of surgery.
 When you should return to work depends on the amount of physical activity and public contact your job involves in addition to the amount of swelling and discoloration you develop.

-We are all fond of our pets.
-However, over the years we have noticed that a few patients who tend to sleep with their pets in close proximity will sometimes have some extra inflammation or perhaps even early infection.
+We all love our pets, but over the years, we have noticed that a few patients who tend to sleep with their pets in close proximity will sometimes have some extra inflammation or perhaps even early infection.
 We recommend that if your pet sleeps on your bed, you take appropriate precautions until a few days after all your sutures are removed.
 Pets must sleep on the floor or, if necessary, in a separate room.
-Make sure all of your bed sheets, pillow cases, etc. are freshly laundered.
+Make sure all of your bedsheets, pillowcases, etc. are freshly washed.

 Injury to the Nose

 Many individuals sustain accidental hits on the nose during the early post-operative period.
-One usually needs not to be too concerned unless the blow is hard enough that hemorrhage or considerable swelling ensues.
-Report the incident if you are concerned.
+You don’t need to worry about this unless the blow is hard enough that bleeding or considerable swelling ensues.
+Report the injury to us if you’re concerned.

 Patience and Perfectionism

-Remember the things you were told before your operation; namely:
+Remember the things you were told before your operation, including:

-- When the bandage is first removed, the nose will appear fat and turned up to much.
+- When the bandage is first removed, your nose will appear fat and turned up too much.
 This is due to operative swelling over the nose and in the upper lip.
 This swelling will subside to a large extent within a week; however, it will take up to one year for all the swelling to disappear and for your nose to reach its final contour.

-- The discoloration will gradually disappear over a period of seven to ten days in most cases.
+- The discoloration will gradually disappear over a period of 7-10 days in most cases.
 We have yet to encounter a case where it persisted permanently.

 - The thicker and oiler the skin, the longer it takes for the swelling to subside.

-- The upper lip may appear stiff for awhile and you may feel that it interferes with your smile.
+- Your upper lip may appear stiff for a while, and you may feel that it interferes with your smile.
 This will disappear within a few weeks.

-- The tip of the nose sometimes feels “numb” after a rhinoplasty, but this eventually disappears.
+- The tip of the nose sometimes feels “numb” after a rhinoplasty, but this eventually subsides.